sqlnb/sqlnb/README.md

   - Tables
   - Charts (vega, chart.js, etc.?)
 - Wrap notebook / cell functionality in a class / interface?
+- Who calculates the

+**Notebook Nav:**
+- Connection status is a placeholder for now
+- Should any of the buttons grey-out

 **Bugs:**
 - There's a top-level